 Big, brassy sounds are quintessential to New Orleans and Dirty Dozen Brass Band is perhaps the most well-known purveyors of this slice of Mardi Gras music.
 Representing a departure from the traditional brass style of earlier Jazz predecessors, their brazen style and electric live performances have left a lasting impact on the city’s music.
 My Feet Can’t Fail Me Now is the perfect anthem for your long Mardi Gras days.

 On the outskirts of town in the rural plains of Southern Louisiana, Mardi Gras is celebrated in an entirely different way.
 With beer and liquor free flowing, an obligatory run through mud, communal gumbo, and whimsical costumes, Courir de Mardi Gras is nearly unrecognizable from it’s city dwelling sibling.
 Trade a brass section for a fiddle and English lyrics for French and you’ve got yourself a Cajun Mardi Gras.
 This album touches on some of the staples heard in yonder parish fields on Fat Tuesday.

 Am I missing many others?
 Absolutely.
-From the Storyville Stompers that follow the Society of St. Ann to the river to remember those that have passed to the many marching bands that parade the streets, the history of Mardi Gras music is rich and seemingly never-ending.
-Help build on our list by sharing your favorite New Orleans’ albums to listen to during Carnival season in the comment.
-Don’t forget to check out one of your local record shops, or Discogs, to add these to your collection!
+From the Storyville Stompers that follow the Society of St. Ann to the river in rememberance of those that have passed to the many marching bands that parade the streets, the history of Mardi Gras music is rich.
+Help build on our list by sharing your favorite New Orleans’ albums to listen to during Carnival season in the comments.
+Don’t forget to check out one of your local record shops, or the Discogs Marketplace, to add these to your collection!